THE WRITERS POST

 The wine I took not, but drunk already

-as far-distant old days came alive in me.
+as far-distant old days came

 The song that lulled my childhood also